BU Employee Bike Benefit

 To meet the eligibility criteria for a qualified bicycle-commuting month, you must:

 - be a regular Boston University faculty or staff member (students, student employees, and employees not classified as regular faculty or staff are not eligible for this benefit)

-- not simultaneously hold a BU-subsidized MBTA pass or BU-provided parking permit (with the exception of a red pay-on-entry permit) during any portion of a month you claim a bike reimbursement
+- not simultaneously hold a BU-subsidized MBTA pass or BU/BMC parking permit during any portion of a month you claim a bike reimbursement

 Eligible Expenses Include: